-I want to express sincere thanks for support with information, critique and advice to Tsend Badrakh of National Water Council of Mongolia; Dr. J.Dalai and Ganzorig Sh. of Prestige Group; Dr.Lajos Illes of Visiterv Environ KFT; Dr. Jadamba of Geoecology Institute; Dr.G.Davaa and Dr.D.Oyunbaatar of Mongolian Institute of Meteorology; Dr. Sharav Purevsuren of Nature Conservation Fund; S.Damdinsuren of MECC, Dr.Galbadrakh Davaa of TNC and Chimed-Ochir Bazarsad of WWF; Dr.Batmunkh of the Union of Hydrogeologists; Tuvdenbajir Sharavdorj from Voice of Mongolia; Solongo Zorigt and Dugersuren Sukhgerel of RwB-Mongolia; Dr. Batdorj Tsamba of Mon Hydro Construction; Dr. Evgeny Egidarev and Oxana Nikitina of WWF-Russia; Dr.Mikhail Bolgov of IWP RAS; Dr.Oleg Goroshko and Dr. Olga Kiriliuk of Daursky Biosphere Reserve; Dr.Li Yuanyuan of the China Institute of Hydropower and Water Management Planning and Dr. Yuan Qi of Songliaowei Water Resources Commission of the MWR of China; Liu Songtao and Wu Liji of Dalaihu National Nature Reserve; Sonja Koeppel and Anna Kaplina of the UNECE.
-Sincere apologies to those whom I failed to mention.
+I want to express sincere thanks for support with information, critique and advice to Tsend Badrakh of National Water Council of Mongolia; Dr. J. Dalai and Ganzorig Sh. of Prestige Group; Dr. Lajos Illes of Visiterv Environ KFT; Dr. Jadambaa of Geoecology Institute; Dr. G. Davaa and Dr. D. Oyunbaatar of Mongolian Institute of Hydrometeorology; Dr. Sharav Purevsuren of Nature Conservation Fund; S. Damdinsuren of MECC, Dr. Galbadrakh Davaa of TNC and Chimed-Ochir Bazarsad of the WWF; Dr. Batmunkh of the Union of Hydrogeologists; Tuvdenbaljir Sharavdorj from the Voice of Mongolia; Solongo Zorigt and Dugersuren Sukhgerel of RwB-Mongolia; Dr. Batdorj Tsamba of Monhydro Construction; Dr. Evgeny Egidarev and Oxana Nikitina of WWF-Russia; Dr. Mikhail Bolgov of IWP RAS; Dr. Oleg Goroshko and Dr. Olga Kiriliuk of Daursky Biosphere Reserve; Dr. Li Yuanyuan of the China Institute of Hydropower and Water Management Planning and Dr. Yuan Qi of Songliaowei Water Resources Commission of the MWR of China; Liu Songtao and Wu Liji of Dalaihu National Nature Reserve; Sonja Koeppel and Anna Kaplina of the UNECE.
+Sincere apologies to all those whom I failed to mention.

+Special thanks to RwB-Mongolia Board Member -Tudevdorj Jamgan, who in spring 2015 undertook a long journey on a horseback along the Kherlen River to collect information for this report.
+Deep thanks to Solongo Zoright, who proofred and helped to edit the text and developed the report on Kherlen community survey and to Orkhon Amarsain for preparing publication of executive summaries in two languaages.
 And the last, but not the least I want to thank old friend and colleague Bart Wickel of Stockholm Environment Institute, who came to my rescue and provided tremendous input into compilation and editing of this report.